-ATC operates 784 lines with a total of 9,540 circuit miles.
-A number of facilities have been identified as nearing end of life or having components at end of life during the 10 year assessment period.
+ATC operates approximately 835 lines with a total of 9,917 circuit miles.
+A number of facilities have been identified as nearing end of life or having components at end of life during the 10-year assessment period.

-ATC operates a fleet of 198 in service transformers, with approximately 40 percent of these being more than 35 years old.
-Fortunately, ATC has not experienced a high failure rate of these aging transformers but the assessment anticipates that ongoing investment is required to maintain reliability and manage operational and financial risk.
+ATC operates a fleet of 198 in-service transformers, of which approximately 40% are more than 35 years old.
+ATC has not experienced a high failure rate of these aging transformers, but the assessment anticipates that ongoing investment is required to maintain reliability and manage operational and financial risk.

-ATC operates a fleet of 9,328 protective relays.
+ATC operates a fleet of 9,866 protective relays.
 Relay systems are critical to the safe and reliable operation of the transmission system.
-The plan is to modernize the relay systems to meet compliance requirements, improve reliability, minimize inadvertent operation, and provide additional information to ATC System Operations to improve restoration time when an outage does occur.
+Relay systems will be modernized to meet compliance requirements, improve reliability, minimize inadvertent operation and provide additional information to ATC System Operations to improve restoration time when an outage does occur.

-ATC has a fleet of 2,212 circuit breakers in service.
-Of these, 1,816 use sulfur hexafluoride (SF6) as an arc quenching and insulating medium.
-There are 395 oil circuit breakers and 1 vacuum circuit breaker.
-Asset Renewal, as applied to circuit breakers will target units that have specific reliability and performance concerns and SF6 circuit breakers with environmental concerns.
+ATC has a fleet of 2,259 circuit breakers in service.
+Of these, 1,881 use sulfur hexafluoride (SF6) as an arc quenching and insulating medium, 377 are oil circuit breakers and 1 is a vacuum circuit breaker.
+Asset Management’s focus is to monitor and act as needed to address the reliability and performance concerns of the breaker fleet and SF6 circuit breakers.

 Transmission Line Asset Renewal